William Keppel (British Army officer, born 1727)

-Lieutenant-General William Keppel (5 November 1727 – 1 March 1782) was a British Army officer and politician.
+Lieutenant-General William Keppel (5 November 1727 – 1 March 1782) was a British Army officer, politician and courtier who served in the Seven Years' War.

 Life

-William Keppel was born the third son of Willem van Keppel, 2nd Earl of Albemarle, and educated at Westminster school.

-He joined the British Army as an Ensign in the 2nd Foot Guards in 1744, and was promoted to the rank of lieutenant in 1745.
-He transferred as captain-lieutenant to the 1st Foot Guards in 1751, and was promoted captain and lieutenant-colonel in 1752 and a colonel of the Army in 1760.
-On 17 December 1761 he was appointed colonel of the 56th Regiment of Foot, which he commanded until 1765.
-He was made major-general in 1762.
+William Keppel was born on 5 November 1727, the third son of Willem van Keppel, 2nd Earl of Albemarle, and educated at Westminster School.
+In 1744, he was commissioned into the British Army's 2nd Regiment of Foot Guards at the rank of ensign, and was promoted to lieutenant in 1745.
+Keppel was appointed Gentleman of the Horse to George II of Great Britain in 1747, and transferred to the 1st Regiment of Foot Guards at the rank of captain-lieutenant in 1751.
+He was promoted to captain and then lieutenant colonel in 1752 and colonel in 1760, the same year he stopped serving as Gentleman of the Horse.
+On 17 December 1761 Keppel was appointed colonel of the 56th Regiment of Foot, which he commanded until 1765.
+He was promoted to major general in 1762.

-In 1762, he took part (with his brothers the Earl of Albemarle and Augustus Keppel) in the British expedition against Cuba, and directed the storming of Morro Castle.
-In 1763, he succeeded Albemarle as British Governor of Cuba.
-The island was returned to Spain in July 1763.

-On 31 May 1765, he was appointed colonel of the 14th Regiment of Foot, which he commanded until 1775, during which time he was elevated to lieutenant-general (1772).
+In 1762, he took part with his brothers George and Augustus in the siege of Havana, and directed the storming of Morro Castle.
+In 1763, he succeeded George as the military governor of Cuba, though Havana was returned to Spain in July 1763.
+On 31 May 1765, Keppel was appointed colonel of the 14th Regiment of Foot, and was promoted to lieutenant-general in 1772.
 From 1767 until his death, he was a Member of Parliament for Chichester.

-He was Commander-in-Chief, Ireland in 1773.
-On 18 October 1775 he was appointed colonel of the 12th Royal Lancers, which he commanded until his death.
-He was Gentleman of the Horse to King George III of Great Britain and died unmarried in 1782.
+Keppel was appointed Commander-in-Chief, Ireland in 1773.
+On 18 October 1775 he was appointed colonel of the 12th (Prince of Wales's) Regiment of (Light) Dragoons, and Keppel died unmarried on 1 March 1782.